Large Scale Novel Object Discovery in 3D: Approach

 \subsection{Siamese Deep Network}

-As the next component, we intend to have a learnt similarity metric which captures object based distances between the supervoxels, \ie it brings those on the same object closer while pushing those on different objects far.
+As the next component, we learn a similarity metric which captures object based distances between the supervoxels, \ie it brings those on the same object closer while pushing those on different objects far.
 To do this, we employ a Siamese network which learns a non-linear embedding into a Euclidean space where the distance captures such semantic relation between the supervoxels.

 Now, we first outline how we utilize the supervoxels, generated above, with the Siamese network and then describe the network architecture, loss function as well as training procedure in detail.